-Choose a Model Element Breakdown Structure for the Organization breakdown structure similar to the Information Needs Template.
+Choose a Model Element Breakdown Structure for the Organization

+To transfer information seamlessly from one application to another, information must be categorized according to a model element standard.
+To answer the four questions above for each operating unit, the BIM Implementation Team should use an element breakdown structure similar to the Information Needs Template.
 There are several different model element breakdown structures that can be used depending upon the granularity the organization wishes to document.
-The Information Needs Template, provided at http://bim.psu.edu, is based on the OmniClass Table 21 - Elements breakdown structure; however OmniClass Table 22 - Work Results. and OmniClass Table 23 - Products are viable options as they are open standards which can be freely shared.
+The Information Needs Template, provided at http://bim.psu.edu, is based on the OmniClass Table 21 - Elements breakdown structure; however OmniClass Table 22 - Work Results, and OmniClass Table 23 - Products are viable options as they are open standards which can be freely shared.
 CSI UniFormat and MasterFormat are also widely used depending on an organizations existing documentation format.
 It is important to note that some breakdown structures lack information that may be important to owners, e.g., spaces, zones, or temporary facilities, and therefore, the team may wish to add these elements.